DavidHaunsch/UserSessionExport/README.md

 **6. Check that there is user session data in Kibana**

 * You need to create an index pattern in Kibana to be able to browse the data.
-The index where data is sent to has already been configured in step 5.
+The index to which data is sent has been configured in step 5.

 ![User sessions in Kibana](https://github.com/dynatrace-innovationlab/Testbed-UserSessionExport/raw/master/kibanaUserSessions.png)